samar19/room207_livpeer/README.md

 ## No provision of temporary access (we will solve this with Arseeding!)
 Its common that there is a person who is not financially strong enough to pay for expensive subscriptions.
 Also, they need it only for a brief period of time and not necessarily throughout year; maybe because they are not able to dedicate a daily time to watching the content.
 But they want to watch it on a Sunday.
 There are no solutions that enables him to get this 'temporary access'.
 - - -
-# Solution: Enters Dappstar 😎
+# Solution: Enters Room207 😎
-Dappstar is a decentralized-yet-private content sharing platform for creators where they can:
+Room207 is a decentralized-yet-private content sharing platform for creators where they can:

 - Store by-default-encrypted content on IPFS(so zero dependency on centralized system and protection of their data)
 - Token-gate their content; so only that fan who possesses a certain NFT (call this 'Long-NFT') can access the content forever.
 - Feature of [Quick-NFTs][quick-nft] (Quick-NFTs are special NFTs that is designed as part of this project which provides its holder a temporary access to the creator's private content. **Quick-NFTs are made possible by Arseeding & we will focus on Quick-NFTs for this hackathon ❤️**)
 - - -
-# Dappstar walkthrough
-The app is live at https://dappstar.vercel.app/ and here is the [demo video][demo].
-Let's break down the walkthrough into 2 segments:
-- Creator's perspective
-- Fan's perspective

 For this hackathon, our focus is on [Quick-NFTs][quick-nft] and how arseeding and web3infra helped in their implementation.
 Feel free to skip to [Quick-NFTs][quick-nft] section.

 ## Creator's perspective.
 Let's assume that Taylor is the creator.
-For the sake of this hackathon, let's assume that there is only one creator on the Dappstar's platform.
+For the sake of this hackathon, let's assume that there is only one creator on the Room207's platform.
 Also, her wallet address is 0x4ad53d31Cb104Cf5f7622f1AF8Ed09C3ca980523 and she created an NFT smart contract via this wallet and is currently deployed on [Coinex testnet][chain] at the address [0x476eaA416e7f2DaE54600d86c657c41F4081Ff9C][nft-contract-address].
 The NFT contract enables others to mint a token for themselves by paying certain amount in [CET][CET].
 This amount flows back to her wallet address.
 And the holders of the NFT could get access to her content (whether the access is permanent or temporary depends on if the NFT minted was a Long-NFT or a Quick-NFT; we will focus on Quick-NFTs for this hackathon)!
 When she signs in with her wallet, she can:
 1. view her content
 2. manage(add/delete) her content